biostat-duan-lab/UNSemblePRS/README.md

 ## Contact

-For questions, bug reports, or feature requests, please [open an issue](https://github.com/biostat-duan-lab/UNSemblePRS/issues) on the GitHub repository.
+For questions, bug reports, or feature requests, please [open an issue](https://github.com/biostat-duan-lab/UNSemblePRS/issues) on our GitHub repository.